alistairpialek/alistairpialek.com/_posts/2023-02-11-notes-from-sre-workbook-betsy-bayer.md

 - As a result, SREs complete impactful projects that improve reliability and efficiency.
 - Postmortem culture is well established.
 (See Chapter 10.)
 - The team exhibits most of the tenets listed in Chapter 1.
-- As the team solves initial issues listed in “Storming” on page 405, they capture what they learned and prevent repeating problems.
+- As the team solves initial issues listed in "Storming" on page 405, they capture what they learned and prevent repeating problems.
 The team regularly runs training exercises, such as Wheel of Misfortune or DiRT (Disaster Recovery Testing).
 (For more information on on-call training, see Chapter 11 in our first book and Chapter 18 in this book.)
 - The product development team benefits from remaining involved in the on-call rotation.
 - The team produces regular reports (e.g., quarterly) for their stakeholders that cover the highlights, lowlights, and key metrics of the reporting period.

 ### Performing

-In the final stage of Tuckman’s performance model, performing, you should expect to:
+In the final stage of Tuckman's performance model, performing, you should expect to:

 _Partner on all architecture design and change._